pixelkind/iOS-development/docs/chapter2/environment.md

 Of course, it works with different types of objects, according you must change the type after the `@Environment` property wrapper.

-Here you can find more information about the environment property wrapper:
+[Here](https://developer.apple.com/documentation/swiftui/environment#Get-an-observable-object) you can find more information about using `@environment` with an observable object.

-ADD MORE LINKS HERE

 Let's move on to Navigation in SwiftUI.